 If I have Sjögren’s, does my dentist need to know?

-For more on the importance of saliva, and how it affects your teeth and overall health, read perhaps the best article on saliva you’ll ever read in your life, on the European Food and Information Council’s website.
+For more on the importance of saliva, and how it affects teeth and overall health, read perhaps the best article on saliva you’ll ever read in your life, on the European Food and Information Council’s website.
 Saliva is indeed, amazing stuff!